aeglushkov/MEPhI_FP/README.md

 # MEPhI_FP
-Homeworks, Laboratory works and Lectures
+Homeworks, Laboratory works and Lectures of Functional Programming